 - Mobile devices in accordance with contractual terms and conditions as specified by the provider and relevant legislation

-Sending personal information outside of the Future Thinking Group
+Sending personal information outside of Future Thinking UK

 - We will respond to requests for personal information in accordance with legislative and regulatory requirements.

 - We may use a research solution that requires personal information in order to proceed.
 For example, when we run online interactive research sessions, or ask participants to undertake certain tasks using mobile apps.
 This would be explained at the point of participation to proceed.
 We undertake stringent scrutiny of such services to check data security.
 We use solutions that restrict data to the EU as standard.
 Contrary to this, we would obtain consent.

 - We may ask you to attend a focus group discussion or go somewhere to test a new product, and it is possible we would need to send your contact details to our organisers for this.

 It may be beneficial to pass your answers to the client who has commissioned the research about their product or service.
 This would all be explained and your permission sought before we would do this.

 - Your answers may be held on a database that is used by our clients to view and manipulate anonymised and aggregated research data via a website we have built for this purpose.
 We will gain your consent for any personal data or personally identifiable information that is available to be viewed by our clients.

 - We may use an approved research supplier to provide specialist services such as data collection, analysis, consultancy, digital production or research tools, specialist techniques such as biometric data collection and analysis.

 We only keep personal information for as long as required for the purposes of the research.
 Our data retention policy states that we will not keep personal information for longer than a year, except where previously agreed with our research participants.